Park-SM/HiltBinder/README.md

 ```

 ### *Generic Type - set multibinding*<br>
-> You can set the return type as a generic type through @HiltSetBinds.
+> You can set the return type as a generic type through `@HiltSetBinds`.
+Not only `@HiltSetBinds` but also `@HiltMapBinds`.
 Of course, multiple generic types are possible.
 ```kotlin
 interface SetGenericSampleModel<T> {
     fun printTestString(data: T)